 'Pick my brains' 2018 (optional workshops)

 'Pick my brains' is an optional session at the end of the first day in which experienced road safety practitioners will provide advice and help on a small group basis.
-Delegates will need to register in advance (closer to the time) and we will be limiting each session to a maximum of 10 participants.
+Delegates need to register in advance and we are limiting each session to a maximum of 10 participants.

 Topic: ‘Accessible Academics’

 Facilitators: Dr Helen Wells & Leanne Savigar, University of Keele